SimHoZebs/personal-site/src/content/projects/Digital Independence.md

 ---
 title: Digital Independence
-summary: All the ways I'm doing to avoid subscriptions and giving away my data.
+summary: All the ways I avoid subscriptions and giving away my data.
 order: 3
 ---
 This page is still work in progress, but here's the gist of how I'm working towards digital independence.